bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-That\'s nice, but we have an even simpler way of unpacking an array of arguments.
+That&apos;s nice, but we have an even simpler way of unpacking an array of arguments.

 Spread operator allows us to turn an array into arguments for function.